I stepped out of the kayak and into the shallows. The cool water evaporated almost the instant my foot hit the shore.

 The main thing I learned is this:

 Scottsdale is a study in contrasts.
-It’s green golf courses and brown lawns; ritzy spas and rugged hikes; the Old West, ancient cultures, contemporary art, and a heavy metal wine bar.
+It is green golf courses and brown lawns; ritzy spas and rugged hikes; the Old West, ancient cultures, contemporary art, and a heavy metal wine bar.

 Grab a bottle of water, a heap of sunscreen, and get comfortable, because I’m going to take you with me to experience Scottsdale, Arizona.

 I visited Scottsdale as a mentor for Bloghouse, an application-only conference for travel bloggers.
-The majority of my stay was hosted by Experience Scottsdale, but all opinions are my own and not influenced at all by huckleberry margaritas or wild horses.
+The majority of my stay was hosted by Experience Scottsdale, the city’s tourist organization, but all opinions are my own and not influenced at all by huckleberry margaritas or wild horses.

-Scottsdale, Arizona, is located in the northern Sonoran Desert to the east of Phoenix.
+The city of Scottsdale, Arizona, is located in the northern Sonoran Desert in the southwestern United States.
 It’s an affluent community that is rich in restaurants, art, spas, golf, and natural beauty.

 By the numbers